Interactive Code Generation via Test-Driven User-Intent Formalization: Results

-To answer RQ1, we compare the accuracies of \baseline{}, \idealTests{}, \idealRanking{} and \besttool{} (default option) restricted to the case of a single user query.
-We use the \passnk{} metric, where $k \in \{1, 2, 5, 10\}$ and $m = 1$.
+To answer RQ1, we compare the accuracies of \baseline{}, \idealTests{}, \idealRanking{}, and \besttool{} (default option) restricted to the case of a single user query.
+We use the \pass{k}{m} metric, where $k \in \{1, 2, 5, 10\}$ and $m = 1$.
 We also compare the tools with Codex without any user interaction ($m = 0$).
 Additionally, to get the best possible result from Codex, we also show Codex$_{t=0}$, where we query Codex for 1 suggestion with temperature 0.
-We do not show results for Codex$_{t=0}$ for $k \ge 1$, since we query for only one suggestion.
+We do not show results for Codex$_{t=0}$ for $k \ge 1$ since we query for only one suggestion.
+Finally, recall that CodeT doesn't include user interaction~\cite{codet_2022} and therefore we only report \passat{k}{0} numbers here, after applying their code and test ranking strategies.